IGM-202-2225/project-2-JenniferPichardo/README.md

 ## Simulation Design

-_A brief explanation of your simulation._
+_A simulation of a peaceful fish tank._

 ### Controls

 -   _List all of the actions the player can have in your simulation_
-    -   _Include how to preform each action ( keyboard, mouse, UI Input )_
+    -   _Controls: Click with your mouse to feed your fish._
-    -   _Include what impact an action has in the simulation ( if is could be unclear )_
+    -   _Failure to feed the fish will cause them will cause them to get sick._

 ## _Agent 1 Name_